 The main duct may be any shape or cross-sectional area, so long as the minimum cross section area is provided.
-The illustrations on page 20 show the minimum cross section area for multiple dryer round or square venting.
-These figures must be increased 10 square inches (64.51 square centimeters) when rectangular main ducting is used, and the ratio of duct width to depth should not be greater than 3-1/2 to 1.
-These figures must be increased in proportion if the main duct run to the last dryer to where it exhausts to the outdoors is unusually long (over 20 feet [6.1 meters]) or has numerous elbows (more than two [2]) in it.
-In calculating ductwork size, the cross section area of a square or rectangular duct must be increased twenty percent (20%) for each additional 20 feet (6.1 meters).
+The illustration on page 19 shows the minimum cross section area for multiple dryer round or square venting.
+These figures must be increased 10 square inches (64.52 square centimeters) when rectangular main ducting is used, and the ratio of duct width to depth should not be greater than 3-1/2 to 1.
+These figures must be increased in proportion if the main duct run to the last dryer to where it exhausts to the outdoors is unusually long (over 20 feet [6.1 meters]) or has numerous elbows (more than one [1]) in it.
+In calculating ductwork size, the cross-sectional area of a square or rectangular duct must be increased twenty percent (20%) for each additional 20 feet (6.1 meters).
 The diameter of a round exhaust must be increased ten percent (10%) for each additional 20 feet (6.1 meters).
-Each 90° elbow is equivalent to an additional 40 feet (12.19 meters), and each 45° elbow is equivalent to an additional 20 feet (6.1 meters).
+Each 90° elbow is equivalent to an additional 37 feet (11.27 meters).